SrushithR/Poll-trial/documentation/docs/index.md

 ## Local mocking and testing

+!!! caution
+    Java is required on your development workstation to use Local Mocking in Amplify

 One of the best features of Amplify is the capability to mock and test the setup locally without any configuration.
 It creates a mock DynamoDB database which can be used to store the mock and test data.

 To do so, just run the following command: